Isosystolic inequalities on two-dimensional Finsler tori: Isosystolic inequalities for flat and non-flat Riemannian metrics

 Therefore we derive from Theorem \ref{th:flatRIemannian} the desired inequality.

 The equality case in (\ref{eq:average}) occurs if and only if $f \circ I$ is constant for all $I \in {\mathcal I}$, that is when $f$ itself is constant and the metric $g$ is isometric to a flat one.
-Therefore the equality case in (\ref{eq:Loewner}) occurs if and only if the metric is isometric to a flat hexagonal metric. \end{proof}
+Therefore the equality case in (\ref{eq:Loewner}) occurs if and only if $(\T^2,g)$ is isometric to the quotient of the Euclidean plane by some hexagonal lattice. \end{proof}